topsoftrees/Python/Ping Verification.md

         print((ip) + " down, host unreachable.")
     host= host + 1
 ```
 I'm not too familiar with the popen module so I had to play around with the formatting of the ping.
+Overall, this was very simple.

 ## Helpful Resources
 - [https://docs.python.org/3/library/os.html#os.popen](https://docs.python.org/3/library/os.html#os.popen)